 This is the second computer aided design offered course stressing on advanced digital communication and computation skills.
-This course introduces students to 3D Mesh Modeling in Google Sketch up ,Basic Surface Modeling in AUTOCAD 3D, Vray rendering and vector/pixel drawing management , and editing and layout design through Adobe suite interfaces (Photoshop , illustrator , InDesign).
-This Course will not only give Students the necessary tools to explore design concepts through digital modeling but also plan , design and manage their visuals and layouts , as well as creating professional e-portfolios and digital resumes.
+This course introduces students to 3D Mesh

+Modeling in Google Sketchup, Vray rendering and vector/pixel drawing management, and editing and layout design through Adobe suite interfaces (Photoshop, Illustrator, InDesign).
+This Course will not only give students the necessary tools to explore design concepts through digital modeling but also plan, design and manage their visuals and layouts, as well as creating professional e-portfolios and digital resumes.